More Now Than Retro: Erik Davis On Lysergic Blues Rockers The Entrance Band

 The first Watts record, Haiku, begins with a side-long lecture by the former Anglican priest about the relationship between Zen and haiku, the highly formalized Japanese poetic form of seventeen syllables.
 In his classy, comforting, tweed-jacket voice, Watts describes the “profoundly startling simplicity” that lies at the heart of both practices.
 The talk is a fine example of the sort of shimmering and crystalline lectures that Watts could seemingly produce at the drop of a hat, often live on KPFA, and that still blow through the mind like a cleansing breeze.
 On the second side, Watts reads selected haiku, grouped according to the four seasons:

-It is the banana leaf that speaks of it first
+Outside the window, evening rain is heard It is the banana leaf that speaks of it first

 Following each selection, some Caucasian cats with Japanese instruments, including Jacobs, set off little improvised bursts of Japonica, not unlike the dramatic punctuations of a Takemitsu samurai soundtrack.
 Then Sumire Jacobs chants the poems in the original tongue.
 The contrast between Watts’ calm, storytime tones and Sumire’s witchy and Noh-esque singsong is marvelous, although best listened to with full attention and a receptive state of mind.
 As Watts explains on the first side, the sparkle of haiku partly depends on the open mind of the listener.
 In contrast to the over-saturation of our contemporary mediascape, the message of haiku is, as Jacobs explained elsewhere, “mystery: never too much, always a little less.”